raushansingh5703/neuvoweb_assignment/README.md

 A new Flutter project.

 ## Getting Started
 # HMSRVC – Flutter UI Assignment

 ## Flutter Version Used
-- Flutter: **Latest Stable Version**
+- Flutter: **3.35.6** (Channel: stable)
-- Dart: Compatible with Flutter stable
+- Dart: Comes bundled with Flutter 3.35.6
+- OS: Windows 11
+- Android SDK: 36.1.0

 ---

 ## How to Run the Project

 ### Prerequisites
-- Flutter SDK installed
+- Flutter SDK (stable)
-- Android Studio / VS Code with Flutter plugin
+- Android Studio or VS Code
-- Android emulator or physical Android device
+- Android Emulator or physical Android device

 ### Steps
-1. Extract the project ZIP file or clone the repository
+1. Clone the repository or extract the ZIP file
 2. Open the project directory
 3. Run the following commands: